shopware5/devdocs/source/developers-guide/attribute-system/index.md

 //{/block}
 ```
-The `supports` function is called for each handler till one handler returns `true`.
+The `supports` function is called for each handler until one handler returns `true`.
 The `create` function creates the field definition for the attribute.
 It is recommended to use `Ext.apply(field, { })` to support all core features like translation, help text, support text ...
 This extension has to be loaded over the `Enlight_Controller_Action_PostDispatch_Backend_Base` event.
 ```
 <?php